milesfisher02/Project-3/README.md

 # Project-3
 CS 250 Programming Assignment #3

 ChatGPT's code appears to be correct.
 It displays the states with their numbers and percentages.
-My code had percentages that were impossible because they were above 100%ChatGPT used one file to program the code while I seperated mine into main and a state.h and state.cpp file.
+My code had percentages that were impossible because they were above 100%.
+ChatGPT used one file to program the code while I seperated mine into main and a state.h and state.cpp file.

 ChatGPT used caluclated it's land percentage using